 I grew up in a village in the north of the Netherlands.
 I’m currently living in the city of Groningen.
 I live in a studio together with my boyfriend.
 I really love to create things.
 When I look back at my childhood I was always playing and I think I’m still doing that.
 I don’t see myself as a child that was always drawing, I love drawing, but I think I was more busy with thinking about new things to create.
 Fanzines about Britney Spears and a catalog with my own drawn clothes for example.
-In my puberty my love for drawing became more about wanting to make the world a better place.
-Now it’s a combination between this two.
+In my puberty, my love for drawing became more about wanting to make the world a better place.
+Now it’s a combination between these two.

 2. Tell us about your aesthetic.

 I find it very important that my work is original.
 In the ideas but also in my style.
 My work is playful and sometimes funny.